MadeAll/MA3D/README.md

 ## Introduction

 MA3D is a Klipper plugin designed to enhance the 3D printing experience for users of MA3D 3D printers.
-It integrates seamlessly with Klipper, Moonraker and Zrok Reverse Proxy providing additional features and capabilities.
+It integrates seamlessly with Klipper, Moonraker providing additional features and capabilities.

 ## Prerequisites